 The Seppala Siberian Sleddog was once labeled the Siberian Husky.
 But after several decades of further breeding, he is now a separate breed altogether.
 Seppalas have longer legs and a leaner body, and his ears are taller and set closer together, giving him a wilder wolfy look.
 Many people refer to these guys as the working Huskies, and the Siberian Huskies are sometimes referred to as the show dogs.

-Seppalas are very similar in personality to the Husky, but have a hard-working ethic.
-He is just as energetic and has the same exercise needs, but he is much calmer in the home.
+Seppalas are very similar in personality to the Husky but have a hard-working ethic.
+He is just as energetic and has the same exercise needs, but he is much calmer at home.
 This is a big appeal of his, and many families find him more relaxing to be around.

 The Caucasian Shepherd originates from Russia and is often referred to as the Russian Bear Dog.
 These furry beasts are a very furry wolf-like dog breed, and a large part of that is due to their long fluffy coat.
 They are hardy dogs, bred to stand up so some of the most punishing cold mountain weather conditions.

 Breed health was also a factor, as backyard breeding has become popular, producing genetic defects in purebred German Shepherds.
-Introducing the Shiloh Shepherd to create the King Shepherd was aimed at not only a larger, stronger breed, but a healthier one too with less genetic defects.
-The King Shepherd will almost always have long hair.
-This is a headstrong breed, that may even look more like a wolf than their German Shepherd parent.
+Introducing the Shiloh Shepherd to create the King Shepherd was aimed at a larger, stronger breed and a healthier one with fewer genetic defects.
+King Shepherds will almost always have long hair.
+This headstrong breed may even look more like a wolf than their German Shepherd parent.

 Similar to the King Shepherd, the Shiloh Shepherd was originally bred to create a larger line of the German Shepherd.
 They accomplished this by mixing in the lines of an Alaskan Malamute.
 Later on, they actually introduced the Canadian White Shepherd and the Czechoslovakian Wolfdog (another dog on this list) to breed additional genetic diversity for health reasons.